pass-culture/pass-culture-app-native/doc/standards/testStrategy/TestCookBook.md

 #### Mock route params

-When the tested component use route params through `useRoute` hook, `params` can be mocked like follow:
+When the tested component use route params through `useRoute` hook, `params` can be mocked as follows:

 ```tsx
 import { useRoute } from '__mocks__/@react-navigation/native'